Gibber Gabber

-Gibber Gabber is a weekly newspaper published in Woomera, South Australia; it has been published continuously by the Woomera Board since August 1950.
+Gibber Gabber was a weekly newspaper published in Woomera, South Australia; it had been published continuously by the Woomera Board since August 1950 but ceased print publication on 31 December 2014.

 History

 Gibber Gabber began as a local community magazine (or newsletter) for Woomera residents, with the first issue on 11 August 1950.
 It is published weekly on Fridays by the Woomera Board, whose aim is to build the sense of community, given its remote location.
 The newspaper's main office is on Banool Avenue, Woomera.

 Local themes covered by the newspaper include: